CameronBannick/Wine-Dataset/README.md

 Cluster 0: Middle amount on average (2.7)
 Cluster 1: Most amount on average (3.2)
 Cluster 2: Least on average (1.6)

+## Statistical Analysis
+After finding these relationships, we performed several hypothesis tests to see if there was a statistical significance between the features between clusters.
+The only feature that had a statistical significance was alcohol content.

+## Recomendations/Next Steps
+Training the model on more data to see if more relationships can be found.
+Clusters based on alcohol alone might be enough for customers, however consulting a SME for a second opinion might be wise.